 Eccrine spiradenocarcinoma is a rare sweat gland tumour.
 It typically arises within a pre-existing eccrine spiradenoma that has been present for many years.

 Histology of eccrine spiradenocarcinoma

-A low grade form has also been decribed in which the tumour cells show lesser nuclear atypia but the usual architecture of eccrine spiradenoma is lost, there are increased mitoses and often infiltration of surrounding structures.
+A low-grade form has also been described in which the tumour cells show lesser nuclear atypia but the usual architecture of eccrine spiradenoma is lost, there are increased mitoses and often infiltration of surrounding structures.

 Special studies of eccrine spiradenocarcinoma

 None are generally needed.
 Stains to examine lymphatics (D2-40) or the proliferative rate (ki67) may be helpful.

 Differential diagnosis of eccrine spiradenocarcinoma

 Metaplastic changes within a benign eccrine spiradenoma.
 Squamous metaplasia is not uncommon in benign lesions but usually shows minimal nuclear atypia.